tilezen/tilequeue/README.md

 ##### Generate a single tile

-Given a coordinate on the command line, generate a tile and save it to S3.
+Given a coordinate on the command line, generate a tile.
 This can be useful to test that the processing part of the pipeline is working correctly.

      tilequeue generate-tile \
            --tile <zoom>/<column>/<row> \
            --tilestache-config <path/to/tilestache/config> \
+           --output-formats topojson

+Or you have it upload to s3 as well

+     tilequeue generate-tile-s3 \
+           --tile <zoom>/<column>/<row> \
+           --tilestache-config <path/to/tilestache/config> \
+           --output-formats topojson
            --s3-bucket <name-of-s3-bucket> \
            --s3-path osm \
            --s3-reduced-redundancy